Masterfishy/GoGameOfLife/README.md

 ### Nodes

 The `nodes.go` file contains the definition for the different node structs.
 Similar to the entities, nodes aren't necessary to ECS and can take different forms.
 The key here, is to group certain components with each other for use by a system.

 For example: both a rendering system and a movement system need position, so a render node and a movement node would hold pointers to a position component.
-But both systems don't necessarily need the same data, so nodes are system specific.
+The movement system does not need a slice of points for the shape of an object, while the render system does.
+As such, the render node has a pointer to a slice of points and the movement node does not.

 The _Gopher Life_ engine has two types of nodes: `RenderNodes` and `LivingNodes`.